-The Company intends to distribute to its unit holders in the form of a quarterly distribution all of the cash available for distribution that is generated each quarter less reserves for the prudent conduct of the business, including among others, maintenance capital expenditures to maintain the operating capacity of the assets.
+The Company intends to use the amount of cash that it receives from its distributions from NRG Yield LLC to pay quarterly dividends to the holders of its Class A common stock and Class C common stock.
+NRG Yield LLC intends to distribute to its unit holders in the form of a quarterly distribution all of the cash available for distribution that is generated each quarter, less reserves for the prudent conduct of the business, including among others, maintenance capital expenditures to maintain the operating capacity of the assets.
 Cash available for distribution is defined as earnings before income taxes, depreciation and amortization, excluding contract amortization, cash interest paid, income taxes paid, maintenance capital expenditures, investments in unconsolidated affiliates, growth capital expenditures, net of capital and debt funding, and principal amortization of indebtedness, and including cash distributions from unconsolidated affiliates.
-Distributions on units are subject to available capital, market conditions, and compliance with associated laws, regulations and other contractual obligations.
-The Company expects that, based on current circumstances, comparable distributions will continue to be paid in the foreseeable future.
+Dividends on the Class A common stock and Class C common stock are subject to available capital, market conditions, and compliance with associated laws, regulations and other contractual obligations.
+The Company expects that, based on current circumstances, comparable cash dividends will continue to be paid in the foreseeable future.

-As a result of the Yield, Inc. recapitalization, the Company adjusted its distribution policy to reflect the additional number of Class C and Class D units outstanding.
-The following table lists the distributions paid on the Company's Class A, B, C and D units during the nine months ended September 30, 2015:
+As a result of the Recapitalization, the Company adjusted its dividend policy to reflect the additional number of shares of Class C common stock outstanding.
+The following table lists the dividends paid on the Company's Class A common stock and Class C common stock during the nine months ended September 30, 2015:

-Third Q uarter 2015 2015 First Quarter 2015 Distributions per unit A, B \$ 0.21 \$ 0.20 \$ 0.39 Distributions per unit C, D \$ 0.21 \$ 0.20 N/A
+Thi ird Quarter 2015 Seco ond Quarter 2015 First Quarter 2015 Dividends per Class A share \$ 0.21 \$ 0.20 \$ 0.39 Dividends per Class C share \$ 0.21 \$ 0.20 N/A

-On November 4, 2015, the Company announced the declaration of a distribution on its Class A, Class B, Class C and Class D units of \$0.215 per unit payable on December 15, 2015 to unit holders of record as of December 1, 2015.
+On November 4, 2015, the Company announced the declaration of quarterly dividends on its Class A common stock and Class C common stock of \$0.215 per share payable on December 15, 2015, to stockholders of record as of December 1, 2015.